Kulthum Odeh

-Personal life
+Early life and education

-Kulthum Odeh was born on 2 April 1892 in Nazareth, the fifth daughter of Nasr Odeh.
-The family were Arab Orthodox Christians.
+Odeh was born on 2 April 1892 in Nazareth, Ottoman Palestine to Nasr Odeh.
+The fifth of five sisters, Odeh was raised in an Orthodox Christian household.
 Of her early life, Odeh later wrote:My arrival to this world was met with tears, for everyone knows how Arabs like ourselves feel when we are told about the birth of a female, especially if this unfortunate girl happens to be the fifth of her sisters, and the family has not been blessed by a boy.
-Such feelings of hatred accompanied me since an early age.In 1913, Odeh met Russian doctor Ivan Vasiliev.
-Against the wishes of her parents, the couple were married in Jerusalem.
-The following year, they travelled to Russia.
-During World War I, Odeh worked as a nurse in Serbia and Montenegro, and then moved with her husband to Ukraine.
+Such feelings of hatred accompanied me since an early age.